This story is about a poor man who needed access to forgiveness, and how he found it.

 He turned to see a little girl standing quietly there, waiting.
 It was their Eilidh, her smile unfading, her fragility unmarred.
 For a moment, Robbie could not speak.
 Then he understood that he was not to question but simply trust.
 As he stood up, Eilidh hugged him round his waist and sat down with him.
 He stared at her as the most beautiful jewel is admired in a museum full of exquisite gems, not one in all the world more precious.

 “Time to go,” said Joanne, matter-of-factly, rising.
 Robbie rose and walked with her and Eilidh along the train.
 Every person he had ever offended, cheated or stolen from was there, as many as he could remember, and he apologized to each one, his joy rising with every pardon on his soul.
 Some rose, even before he could discern the memory, or find words: they hugged him, as if he were their family, wordless.
 Robbie was overwhelmed with joy and relief.
-The years of bitter pain drained from him, like fluid from a body.
+The years of bitter pain drained from him, like poisoned fluid from an afflicted body.

 The face she turned to him was different, beautiful with hope and understanding.
 “Of course,” she smiled.
 “Besides, Mr. Macdonald, I see that you are a changed man.”